 A keystone of the commitment made between the Indian and US governments to mobilize finance for Indian distributed clean energy projects, USICEF enables these projects to unlock capital that in turn benefits disadvantaged communities in India and contributes to India’s ambitious renewable energy and energy access goals.

-In just three years, USICEF has identified 36 promising distributed solar power projects across more than 20 states in India and committed a total of $4.5 million in grant-based funding to these projects.
+In just three years, USICEF has identified over 30 promising distributed solar power projects across 20 states in India and committed a total of $5.1 million in grant-based funding to these projects.

 This means a leverage ratio of ~$90 for energy access in India for every $1 in funding to CPI as USICEF Secretariat.